jirotubuyaki/Jdmbs/README.md

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_9.png "eque")

-where randomi is a nth company and U is a discrete uniform distribution.
-Outputij is a correlation coefficient from company i to company j.
+where company_i is a nth company and U is a discrete uniform distribution. crrelation_ij is a correlation coefficient from company i to company j.

 ## Correlational Companies Algorithm